* Ivy beyond the wall.

 In 1928, at a meeting at Wesley Chapel AME Church in Houston, Texas, six young women, Gladys Davis Simon, Hazel Hainsworth Young, Lillian Vance Chester, Marie Viola Butler Taylor, Anna Belle Stokes and Erma Sweat Wallace, discussed the possibility of starting a graduate chapter of Alpha Kappa Alpha Sorority, Inc. After careful and intuitive deliberations, they formulated the necessary procedures for the subsequent chartering of Alpha Kappa Omega Chapter.
 Since its humble beginnings, over 90 years ago, the dynamic leadership of 35 presidents, coupled with the noteworthy contributions of its members, the chapter boasts of having realized significant accomplishments that characterize, and lend credence to, our motto of “Service to All Mankind”.

-A capsulated account of myriad programs are indicative of the support that we have given, and continue to give, in areas that are most needy: Education (through scholarships and tutoring); Cultural Arts (Ensemble Theater); Senior Citizens (Beale Village and Hester House), Families (YWCA and the Star of Hope); Social, Civic and Charitable Organizations (NAACP, UNCF, HAUL, Amanda Ann Nursing Home, Delpchin Children’s Center); Hospitals (St. Elizabeth’s and Riverside – formerly Negro Hospital).
+A capsulated account of myriad programs are indicative of the support that we have given, and continue to give, in most needy areas: Education (through scholarships and tutoring); Cultural Arts (Ensemble Theater); Senior Citizens (Beale Village and Hester House), Families (YWCA and the Star of Hope); Social, Civic and Charitable Organizations (NAACP, UNCF, HAUL, Amanda Ann Nursing Home, Delpchin Children’s Center); Hospitals (St. Elizabeth’s and Riverside – formerly Negro Hospital).
 We have adopted schools and families in the Houston area and even built two schools in Africa.
-This incomplete chronicle of what we have been about has earned for Alpha Kappa Omega, and individual members, numerous awards and recognitions.
+This incomplete chronicle of what we have been about has earned numerous awards and recognitions for Alpha Kappa Omega and individual members.

 Alpha Kappa Omega Chapter Members